Can a non-U.S. citizen buy a house in America?

 You may be getting the impression that buying real estate with a green card is a lot like buying a house as a U.S. citizen.
 And you’d be right.

-So you could get a home loan starting at zero to three percent down payment, depending on where you buy and which loan you qualify for.
+You could potentially get a home loan starting at zero to 3% down payment, depending on where you buy and which loan you qualify for.

 Getting a mortgage as a non-permanent resident alien (without a green card)